vladbars/react-native-speech/README.md

 - 🎛️ Provides essential and useful methods for full control over synthesis

-- 😎 Support for `pause` and `resume`, along with `onResume` and `onPause` events, for Android too.
-(If you have prior experience using text-to-speech, particularly on Android, note that unlike iOS, it doesn’t natively support these features, and this library handles them itself)
+- 😎 Support for `pause` and `resume`, along with `onResume` and `onPause` events, for Android too (On Android, unlike iOS—which does not natively support these features—this library implements its own handling)

+- 🖍️ Provides a customizable [HighlightedText](./docs/USAGE.md#highlightedtext) component to display the currently spoken text

 - 📡 Offers useful events for more precise control over synthesis